 In the initial days following surgery, all patients need to be instructed to assess their vision on their own on a daily basis; this can be done by simply asking them to hold their hands in front of them and determine if they can see well enough to count their fingers.
 If at any point they feel they cannot do this, or have a sudden increase in pain or swelling around their eye, they should be instructed to contact their surgeon immediately.

-Follow-up visits are used to gauge improvement (eg, diplopia, enophthalmos) and to look for any potential complications.
-For patients with medial wall fractures, motility may not improve for several weeks.
+Follow-up visits are used to gauge improvement (eg, diplopia, enophthalmos) and to look for any potential complications, even in patients who do not undergo surgical treatment.
+In some patients with medial wall fractures, motility may not improve fully for several weeks, with or without surgery.

 Patients are allowed to start light lifting and straining approximately 3 weeks after surgery, and they are allowed to return to most sports with protective eyewear at least 6 weeks after surgery.

 For patient education resources, see the Eye and Vision Center, as well as Black Eye.